 ASCOT is a clinical trial that will generate clinical evidence about treatment for COVID-19 that can be applied during the pandemic to reduce mortality or the need for mechanical ventilation in hospitalised but not yet critically ill patients with COVID-19.

 The SARS-CoV-2 virus causes the disease COVID-19.
-The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation) and the case fatality rate in Australia has been 2.4%.
+The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation).
+The case fatality rate in Australia has been 2.4%.
 Few therapeutics have been shown to be of benefit in treating COVID-19, and providing patients supportive care – providing oxygen, treating other medical conditions, and mechanical ventilation when needed, is currently a key part of treating COVID-19.
 Dexamethasone, a steroid medication, Tocilizumab, a targeted anti-inflammatory drug, and an antiviral medication called Remdesivir, have been demonstrated to be beneficial for some patients.

 The Need To Test In Clinical Trials

-At this stage, no specific therapy has been shown to improve clinical outcomes in patients with COVID-19.
+At this stage, there are few specific therapies that have been shown to improve clinical outcomes in patients with COVID-19.
 By clinical outcomes we mean things like dying, or requiring mechanical ventilation, or the length of hospitalisation.
 Things that matter to patients.

 Promising therapies in the laboratory do not always translate to improved clinical outcomes.

-There are many examples of this in cancer therapies but also drugs such as hydroxychloroquine for viral infections.
+There are many examples of this in cancer therapies but also antiviral therapies like those that will be tested in the trial.
 Promising therapies may actually be harmful in some cases.